anders160196/Custom-Scratch/README.md

-# Coursera-AI
+# Custom-Scratch
-Python Project for AI & Application Development by IBM
+for MakerBay project